SvenGroot/Ookii.CommandLine/src/Samples/LongShort/README.md

             Displays version information.
 ```

-Note that there is both a `-d` and a `-D` argument, possible due to the use of case sensitive
+Note that there is both a `-d` and a `-D` argument, possible due to the use of case-sensitive
 argument names.

 Long/short mode allows you to combine switches with short names, so running `LongShort -vp` sets